mudegiarnold/calculator/README.md

 # calculator
-A simple calculator in JavaScript built using react framework
+A  calculator in JavaScript built using react framework